2025’s Major Sneaker Trends Are Swapping Minimalism for Loud Luxury

 Fitted sneakers are taken to the next level with figure-hugging options that take inspiration from racing boots.

-The slender sneaker trend is set to reach new heights in 2025.
+The slender sneaker trend is expected to reach new heights in 2025.
 According to Lee, "It-sneakers are going even sleeker with very thin soles, tapping into the ballet flat’s market share," as seen in Prada’s new Collapse sneaker, which she especially loves.
-Meanwhile, Adidas is serving up a delicate laceless pair at the accessible $100 price point.
+Meanwhile, Adidas is offering a delicate laceless pair at an accessible $100 price point.
+You can also find Jennifer Lawrence's exact pair on Farfetch.

 Sneakers With Oversized Tongues